zerfoo/zonnx/docs/zonnx.md

 ### 7. Testing Strategy

-1.  **Unit Tests:** Each individual operator converter function (e.g., `convertMatMul`) will have its own unit tests.
+1.  **Unit Tests:** Each individual operator converter function will have its own unit tests.
 2.  **Integration Tests:** The CLI will be tested end-to-end by executing the `import` and `export` commands as subprocesses and verifying the output files.
 3.  **Round-Trip Tests:** A suite of tests will perform a full round-trip conversion (`ZMF -> ONNX -> ZMF`) and verify that the final ZMF file is byte-for-byte identical to the original.
-4.  **Reference Model Validation:** The ONNX-to-ZMF converter will be tested against a curated set of simple models from the ONNX Model Zoo (e.g., a small MLP or CNN) to ensure correctness.
+4.  **Reference Model Validation:** The ONNX-to-ZMF converter will be tested against the Gemma 3 ONNX model to ensure correctness.

 ---

 ### 8. Project Structure

 ```
-/zerfoo/zonnx
+/zonnx
 ├── cmd/
 │   └── zonnx/
 │       └── main.go         // CLI entry point